EVEN THOUGH THIS CAMPAIGN HAS ENDED, YOU CAN STILL CONTRIBUTE TO THE FILM AT OUR IFP FISCAL SPONSORSHIP PAGE HERE. THANK YOU

 Status of Production

 FREE CeCe, a feature length documentary film, is in the beginning of the production phase.
 We have filmed an in-prison interview with CeCe McDonald by Laverne Cox and interviews with CeCe McDonald's extensive Support Committee.
 We have also filmed the release of CeCe McDonald from the St. Cloud Correctional Facility, and the first week of her freedom.
 There are plans to film with The Sylvia Rivera Law Project and the Anti-Violence Project, as well as interviews with family members of victims of brutal trans-misogynist attacks, and follow up interviews with CeCe McDonald.
-Pending funding, interviews are scheduled for later in 2014 with psychologist Dr. Karen Franklin who specializes in perpetrator motivations found in bias crimes, and the UCLA Project for the Psychological Study of Hate Violence and Pathological Bias.
+Pending funding, interviews are scheduled for later in 2014 with psychologist Dr. Karen Franklin who specializes in perpetrator motivations found in bias crimes.
 Expert interviews will be enhanced with filmed illustrations and graphic displays of information.

 - This film amplifies voices rarely heard in the media.
 Its goal is to empower and engage advocates in the trans community and educate everyone on the important issue of violence against trans women.